-The safety assessment in paediatric patients is based on the safety data from two trials in which 61 patients with cIAI (aged from 3 years to less than 18 years) and 67 patients with cUTI (aged from 3 months to less than 18 years) received Zavicefta.
-Overall, the safety profile in these 128 paediatric patients was similar to that observed in the adult population with cIAI and cUTI.
+The safety assessment in pediatric patients is based on the safety data from two trial in which 61 patients with cIAI (aged from 3 years to less than 18 years) and 67 patients with cUTI (aged from 3 months to less than 18 years) received Ceftazidime (as pentahydrate)/ Avibactam (as sodium) (Zavicefta).
+Overall, the safety profile in these 128 pediatric patients was similar to that observed in the adult population with cIAI and cUTI.

-4.9 Overdose
+4.9 Overdose and Treatment

-Overdosage of ceftazidime-avibactam is unlikely, although overdosing could potentially occur in patients with moderate to severe renal impairment, and in end stage renal disease including patients undergoing haemodialysis (see sections 4.4 and 5.2).
+Overdosage of ceftazidime-avibactam is unlikely, although overdosing could potentially occur in patients with moderate to severe renal impairment, and in end stage renal disease including patients undergoing hemodialysis (see sections 4.4 Special Warnings and Precautions for Use and 5.2 Pharmacokinetic Properties).
 Overdosing with ceftazidime-avibactam can lead to neurological sequelae including encephalopathy, convulsions and coma, due to the ceftazidime component.

 Treatment for overdose should follow local standard medical practice.
-Both ceftazidime and avibactam can be partially removed by haemodialysis.
+Both ceftazidime and avibactam can be partially removed by hemodialysis.

-5. PHARMACOLOGICAL PROPERTIES
+5.0 PHARMACOLOGICAL PROPERTIES

-5.1 Pharmacodynamic properties
+5.1 Pharmacodynamic Properties